-- ii.
-The candidate must have achieved full effectiveness in the primary portfolio of responsibility. - iii.
+- iii.
 The candidate must present a record of service to the College. - iv.
 The candidate must give evidence of significant academic or professional contributions outside of the College.

 In applying these criteria for promotion only the work and contributions subsequent to the candidate's previous promotion will be considered.